SLO | EN

 Intended learning outcomes - knowledge and understanding

-1. Possess a profound and systematic understanding of research methodology in the field of economics and business.
-(PILO1a, PILO2a).
-2. Master the knowledge of research methodology, enabling them to critically assess research, knowledge, and methodological approaches and justify the appropriateness of choosing between different (alternative) approaches (PILO1a).
-3. Be aware of ethical dilemmas, dilemmas in the field of social responsibility and sustainability, and master a proactive approach to finding solutions to these dilemmas in collaboration with others in the field of economics and business (PILO4a, PILO4c).
-4. Know and be able to use a wide range of qualitative and quantitative methods in the execution of the research process (PILO1a).
-5. Be capable of using relevant computer programs in data processing (PILO3a).
-6. Critically synthesize information and recognize the practical value of knowledge in the field of research methodology in the global business environment within the field of economics and business (PILO2b).
-7. Demonstrate independence and originality in problem-solving, being autonomous in planning and executing tasks at a professional level (PILO3b).
-8. Master the knowledge of the field, operate accurately, and efficiently (PILO3b).
-The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.
+Upon completion of the course, students will be able to: 1.
+Explain and interpret profound and systematic knowledge of research methodology in the field of economics and business.
+(PILO1a, PILO2a) 2.
+Apply and evaluate knowledge of research methodology, critically assess research, knowledge, and methodological approaches, and justify the appropriateness of choosing among different approaches.
+(PILO1a) 3.
+Identify and analyze ethical dilemmas, dilemmas in the field of social responsibility and sustainability, and demonstrate a proactive approach to finding solutions to these dilemmas in collaboration with others in the field of economics and business.
+(PILO4a, PILO4c) 4.
+Select and apply a wide range of qualitative and quantitative methods in the execution of the research process.
+(PILO1a) 5.
+Use relevant computer programs for data processing.
+(PILO3a) 6.
+Critically synthesize information and evaluate the practical value of knowledge in the field of research methodology within the global business environment.
+(PILO2b) 7.
+Solve problems independently and originally, and plan and implement tasks at a professional level.
+(PILO3b) 8.
+Apply disciplinary knowledge and work accurately and efficiently.
+(PILO3b) The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.

 Intended learning outcomes - transferable/key skills and other attributes

-1. Possess a profound and systematic understanding of research methodology in the field of economics and business.
-(PILO1a, PILO2a).
-2. Master the knowledge of research methodology, enabling them to critically assess research, knowledge, and methodological approaches and justify the appropriateness of choosing between different (alternative) approaches (PILO1a).
-3. Be aware of ethical dilemmas, dilemmas in the field of social responsibility and sustainability, and master a proactive approach to finding solutions to these dilemmas in collaboration with others in the field of economics and business (PILO4a, PILO4c).
-4. Know and be able to use a wide range of qualitative and quantitative methods in the execution of the research process (PILO1a).
-5. Be capable of using relevant computer programs in data processing (PILO3a).
-6. Critically synthesize information and recognize the practical value of knowledge in the field of research methodology in the global business environment within the field of economics and business (PILO2b).
-7. Demonstrate independence and originality in problem-solving, being autonomous in planning and executing tasks at a professional level (PILO3b).
-8. Master the knowledge of the field, operate accurately, and efficiently (PILO3b).
-The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.
+Upon completion of the course, students will be able to: 1.
+Explain and interpret profound and systematic knowledge of research methodology in the field of economics and business.
+(PILO1a, PILO2a) 2.
+Apply and evaluate knowledge of research methodology, critically assess research, knowledge, and methodological approaches, and justify the appropriateness of choosing among different approaches.
+(PILO1a) 3.
+Identify and analyze ethical dilemmas, dilemmas in the field of social responsibility and sustainability, and demonstrate a proactive approach to finding solutions to these dilemmas in collaboration with others in the field of economics and business.
+(PILO4a, PILO4c) 4.
+Select and apply a wide range of qualitative and quantitative methods in the execution of the research process.
+(PILO1a) 5.
+Use relevant computer programs for data processing.
+(PILO3a) 6.
+Critically synthesize information and evaluate the practical value of knowledge in the field of research methodology within the global business environment.
+(PILO2b) 7.
+Solve problems independently and originally, and plan and implement tasks at a professional level.
+(PILO3b) 8.
+Apply disciplinary knowledge and work accurately and efficiently.
+(PILO3b) The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.

 Readings